Daniel E. O’Toole

 In addition to the requirement that the above notice be included in any motion in the District Court for an indicative ruling, any remand order by the Federal Circuit will include the following statement:

 In remanding this case to the District Court to consider the motion for vacatur, the Federal Circuit takes no position as to whether the District Court should grant the motion for vacatur.

 9. Noncompliance Sanctions

-Any party, counsel or outside mediator who fails to materially comply with any of the provisions of this document, including failing to cooperate with the circuit mediation officers may be subject to appropriate sanction by the court.
-Notwithstanding the confidentiality provisions of Paragraph 5, the court may be apprised by the circuit mediation officers of the substance of a mediation only to the extent necessary to explain any recommendation for sanctions.
+Any party, counsel or outside mediator who fails to materially comply with any of the provisions of this document, including failing to cooperate with the Circuit Executive or the Office of General Counsel, may be subject to appropriate sanction by the court.
+Notwithstanding the confidentiality provisions of Paragraph 5, the court may be apprised by the Circuit Executive or the Office of General Counsel of the substance of a mediation only to the extent necessary to explain any recommendation for sanctions.
 Any judge ruling on such a recommendation shall be recused from hearing the case on the merits.

-At the conclusion of the mediation process in an individual case, the mediator notifies the circuit mediation officers of the resolution of the mediation.
-The circuit mediation officers send a questionnaire to counsel and the mediator inviting their candid confidential responses, which are not provided to the judges or others, about the effectiveness of the program.
-The questionnaire responses are summarized by the circuit mediation office – without identification of any specific case – for purposes of evaluating the program, compiling statistics, etc. The summary is provided to the court for purposes of assessing the program, but it does not reveal any details about or names of specific cases.
-In a case in which the Chief Circuit Mediator or the Circuit Mediation Officer or both serve as the mediator, the circuit mediation officers shall prepare the response to the mediation questionnaire.
+At the conclusion of the mediation process in an individual case, the mediator notifies the Circuit Executive’s mediation administrator of the resolution of the mediation.
+The Office of General Counsel thereafter sends a questionnaire to counsel and the mediator inviting their candid confidential responses, which are not provided to this court's judges or others, about the effectiveness of the program.
+The questionnaire responses are summarized by the Office of General Counsel – without identification of any specific case – for purposes of evaluating the program, compiling statistics, etc. The summary is provided to the court for purposes of assessing the program, but it does not reveal any details about or names of specific cases.